yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/x_Enroll_device_with_Intune.md

-＃ Optional: Enroll the device with Intune
+＃ 8 : Enroll the device with Intune

 ## What's covered in this section
 - Enroll your macOS device into Intune (BYOD scenario)